cubic-chariot/gtnh/garden-of-grind.md

     and crops gives us ink sacs;
     thus we can craft scribing tools.
     This allows us to get started with Thaumcraft.

+- Make a Lazullia, from Thaumic Bases.
+    This gives us lapis lazuli,
+    which can be used to make the clockwork engine from Forestry.
+    We can now power Forestry machines.

+- Craft obsidian dust with XP buckets.
+    Make obsidian glass with it in an alloy smelter, which can be used to craft Buildcraft Tanks.

+- Copper from oreberries and nickel from XP buckets can be alloyed into cupronickel in an alloy smelter.
+    Many machines from Forestry can be made without circuits, needing only cupronickel and lapis lazuli plates, BC tanks, electric motors and pistons, and small steel gears.
+    We can make bottlers, centrifuges, fermenters, moisteners, and squeezers.
+    (The carpenter needs robot arms, which needs circuits.)

+- Apiarist villagers sell random combs for two wheat.
+    Get one that sells simmering combs,
+    centrifuge it to get phosphor,
+    which can be squeezed (together with dirt) into lava.
+    (Thanks `Bigfluf#3586` for pointing this out!)

+- Make a vanilla cobble generator.
+    Forge hammer the cobble to get gravel and sand.
+    Sand and rotten flesh from your mob farm gives plenty of dirt, which can be made into plenty of mud and extracted to clay.
+    Make a Tinker's Construct Smeltery and power it with the lava you got in the last step.

+- Now make a ball mold, glass tubes, vacuum tubes, and LV circuits.
+    Congratulations, you've reached the LV age!

 Possibly Unsurmountable Obstacles